xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

     - "/katalon-studio/docs/database-settings/"
 description:
 ---

 This document gives you information on which database can be used for Data-driven testing and how to set up the database connection in Katalon Studio.

+## Introduce Database Connection

-To define a global database connection to be used for Data-driven testing, access the settings at **Project > Settings > Database**.
+To do data-driven testing with database, you can define a database connection that can be used for the whole project and override this global configuration in a test data file later ([more details](https://docs.katalon.com/katalon-studio/docs/manage-test-data.html#create-a-database-data).

+To set up a global database connection, go to **Project** > **Settings** > **Database**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/database-settings/new-ui.png" width=70%>

 Where:

 - Secure User and Password: select to authenticate the connected database server, disabled by default.
 - User: The username for authentication in the connected database server.
 - Password: The password for authentication in the connected database server.